Guns don't kill people, people kill people: History and usage

-The National Rifle Association (NRA) was involved in gun control politics as early as the period when the 1911 Sullivan gun control legislation was passed in New York.
+In modern times, the National Rifle Association (NRA) was involved in gun control politics as early as the period when the 1911 Sullivan gun control legislation was passed in New York.
 It was during this time that the slogan came into usage as a reason against gun control.
 American investigative journalist Jack Anderson has called the statement the organization's "first article of faith".
 Its usage on bumper stickers dates back to at least the 1970s.
 Along with other slogans and themes such as "if guns are outlawed only outlaws will have guns" and "America doesn't have a gun problem, it has a crime problem", it has been a part of pro-gun public relation campaigns.
 It is one of the main slogans of the NRA, and a favorite.
 Early research by scholars like Marvin Wolfgang in 1958 helped support the slogan.
 His weapon substitution hypothesis would have significant impact until the early 1990s.
 The opposing view is guns also kill people or people who kill use guns.

 In 1968, during the introduction of the National Gun Crime Prevention Act bill, a frequently-asked-questions list was framed.
 The twenty-third question in that list was, "What about the argument that 'guns don't commit crimes, people do?'
 The answer provided accepted that people with guns commit crimes and included statistics for gun-related robberies and assaults.
 The statistics also included the number of Americans killed in the past five years through gun violence, and specifically referenced the assassinations of John Kennedy, Martin Luther King, and Robert Kennedy.
 In 1971 with regard to handgun control and the argument Congressman Abner Mikva said that guns not only make it easier to kill resulting in more murders, but guns also make it more practical and inviting to kill.